 To minimize and maximize the Ribbon:

 - Select Minimize the Ribbon in the menu that appears.
 This will toggle the Ribbon on and off.

 The check mark beside Minimize the Ribbon indicates that the feature is active.

-The new, tabbed Ribbon system replaces traditional menus in Word 2007.
-It is designed to be responsive to your current task and easy to use; however, you can choose to minimize the Ribbon if you would prefer to use different menus or keyboard shortcuts.
+The new tabbed Ribbon system replaces traditional menus in Word 2007.
+It is designed to be responsive to your current task and easy to use; however, you can choose to minimize the Ribbon if you would rather use different menus or keyboard shortcuts.

 To add commands to the Quick Access toolbar:

 - Click the arrow to the right of the Quick Access toolbar.

 - Select the command you want to add from the drop-down list.
 It will appear in the Quick Access toolbar.

 The Save, Undo, and Redo commands appear by default in the Quick Access toolbar.
 You may want to add other commands to make using specific Word features more convenient for you.

 - Click the View Ruler icon over the scrollbar.